-I was having dinner with my pregnant sister and her boyfriend.
+I remember this one time I was having dinner with my pregnant sister and her boyfriend.
 My sister’s boyfriend, who is a cook, was talking about the distinctive taste of different spices, such as cayenne, chili, Spanish paprika and the like.
-He was talking about the kind of spicy flavor that he liked when he suddenly mentioned this adobo I cooked a few months ago (I rarely cook anymore.).
+He was talking about the kind of spicy flavor he liked when he suddenly mentioned this adobo I cooked a few months ago (I rarely cook anymore).
 He said it was delicious and spicy in a really good way.
 I was surprised that he would still remember that.
 Even more surprising was that my pregnant sister suddenly asked me to cook adobo for our next meal, coz she also remembered my adobo and would love to have it again.
 It was surprising because my sister had started hating adobo after she got pregnant.
 She would never let her boyfriend cook the dish for her.

 Then they started asking me what spices I added to my adobo.
 Was it chili powder?
 Cayenne pepper, perhaps?
 The funny thing is that I could not remember.
 All I could remember was that I was doing it in my aunt’s kitchen, and was simply experimenting with what was available.
 Luckily, my aunt’s pantry is well-stacked with the usual McCormick spices.
 When you have all sorts of McCormick spices in the kitchen, you could do magic!

 Yes, I love McCormick and how they make spices easily accessible.
 So naturally, when I got an invite to the McCormick Flavor Nation Festival, I was more than eager to go.